In Partnership with:

 Magazine: The Big Issue is a set text, students will analyse and understand the social, cultural and political readings of a variety of covers in preparation for an unseen analysis essay in the exam.

-Advertising and marketing: Old Spice aftershave, Lucozade soft drink and Shelter UK charity are the set texts studied.
-Students will be able to apply theory and deconstruct meanings given from each advert.
+Advertising and marketing: River Island, Dove Baby and Shelter UK charity are the set texts studied.
+Students will be apply media theory and deconstruct meanings given from each advert understanding the differences between commercial and not for profit campaigns.

 Paper 2: Evolving Media